aerintran/jojlogs/content/currently.md

     alt: 'blue'
     caption: 'blue'
 ---
-how do you deploy a site...
+How do you deploy a site...